 - I. The purpose of this policy is to implement standards related to service animals as set forth in federal and state law including - A. Individuals with Disabilities Education Act; - B. Rehabilitation Act of 1973, as amended; - C. Americans with Disabilities Act; - D. Section 413.08, F.S. - II.
 A service animal is personal property and may not be brought on campus without the knowledge and permission of the school or District administration.
-A student's need for and use of a service animal must be documented in the student's Individual Education Plan (IEP) or Section 504 Plan. - III.
+A student's need for and use of a service animal must be documented in the student's Individual Education Plan (IEP) or Section 504 Plan.
+To determine if an animal qualifies as a service animal the District may not ask about the nature or extent of the individual's disability but may ask the following: - A. If the animal is required because of a disability and - B. What work or task the animal is trained to perform. - III.
 A service animal is any dog that is trained to do work or perform tasks for the benefit of an individual with a disability.
 The animal must be trained to perform tasks directly related to the person's disability. - A. Other species of animals are not considered to be service animals. - B. Miniature horses may be used as an alternative to dogs, with certain limitations.
-However, they are not included in the definition of service animal. - C. An animal whose sole function is to provide comfort, therapy, or companionship is not considered a service animal. - D. A service animal is not a pet. - IV.
-A task is a minor job or piece of work that the animal performs.
-Tasks include - A. Guiding a person who is visually impaired or blind;
+However, they are not included in the definition of service animal. - C. An animal whose sole function is to provide comfort, therapy, or companionship is not considered a service animal.